island-rush/K2/README.md

 ### Database

 There are many methods of running / hosting a MySQL server.
 Once the database exists, please create a user/password for the game to use.
-Set these values in the env variables.
+Set these values in the env variables, or hard-code them in the ./db.php

 ### Development